Jiusoft/cpc/docs.md

 Functions are an essencial part of programming, it is a group of reuseable commands that can be called using only one command.

 ### Creating a function
-To Create a Function, use the `BEGIN` Keyword like so.
+To Create a Function, use the `DEFFUNC` Keyword like so.
 ```
 BEGIN function_name
  Do Things...